 Introduction

-This groundbreaking initiative aims to revolutionize the way products are designed, manufactured, and consumed by creating a comprehensive digital record of a product’s lifecycle.
+This groundbreaking initiative aims to revolutionize the way are designed, manufactured, and consumed by creating a comprehensive digital record of a product’s lifecycle.
 While the DPP’s direct focus might not be on , its ripple effects, coupled with a wave of new legislation, are set to influence the sector’s practices.

 Timeline and Implementation of the DPP